aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/format-text-in-document/_index.md

 title: Format Text in Document – Aspose.Words for Java
 articleTitle: Format Text in Document
 linktitle: Format Text in Document
-description: "Aspose.Words for Java allows you to format text within a document easily and fast instead of using Apache POI."
+description: "Format text within a document easily and fast instead of using Apache POI."
 type: docs
 weight: 30
 url: /java/format-text-in-document/